IcaroRios/csv-splitter/README.md

 Bash script to breah a csv file in lines quantity

+AVOID FILES WITH "x" IN NAME

 bash script.bash teste.csv

-will breah the file teste.csv in files of 1000 lines and insert the header that i choose If yout dont send the param it will search fot the 'PagSeguro.csv' file The second param is the amount of lines that you want in every cuted file
+Will break the file teste.csv in files of 1000 lines and insert the header that I choose

+The first optional param is the name of the file the default PagSeguro.csv

+The second optional param is the amount of lines that you want in every cuted file, the default is 1000 lines